Why the story of St Patrick is not a harmless myth

 So what do they tell us (or not tell us)?

-First of all the manuscripts held today that are attributed to Patrick himself and upon which many academics and ‘Patricophiles’ base their belief – the Confessions and the Letter to Coroticus – are eighth, not fifth, century documents.
-There is no evidence that the originals were written by ‘Patrick’.
-The manuscripts themselves are extremely vague about Patrick’s life story and in some places quite contradictory.
+First of all the manuscripts held today that are attributed to Patrick himself – the Confessions and the Letter to Coroticus – are eighth, not fifth, century documents.
+So at best they are copies of the originals, but the originals don’t exist, leaving no evidence of any kind that they were written by ‘Patrick’.
+The manuscripts themselves are extremely vague about the author’s life story and in some places quite contradictory.

 After escaping slavery in Ireland, Patrick returned to his family home when he was twenty-two and did not return to Ireland for another ten years.
 By which time Patrick is claiming the title of ‘bishop’.
 Clergy would have been taught in Latin.
 So by the time he got to Ireland in his thirties with the rank of bishop this Patrick should have been an accomplished Latin scholar.
 Yet the Latin text is written by someone not highly educated and not brought up as a Roman with Latin in daily use.

 These manuscripts tell us nothing about how Patrick spent his time after his escape from slavery in Ireland.
-He returns to Ireland after ten years claiming to be a bishop, but does not record how this came about.
+He returns to Ireland after ten years claiming to be a bishop, but does not record how he came to be a bishop.
 Where did he study?
 Who ordained him?
 Who sent him to Ireland?
 What are his credentials?
 Presumably if the author made specific claims these could have been checked out.
+So best to leave it vague.

-We know from Prosper that there were already Christians living in Ireland before Patrick.
+We know from Prosper writing in 431AD that there were already Christians living in Ireland before Patrick.
 Yet ‘Patrick’ makes no mention of these people.
-You’d think they would be ‘Patrick’s’ first point of contact as a newly arrived missionary.
-Similarly, Muirchú and Tirechan also make no mention of these early Christians when writing about ‘Patrick’s’ mission.
+You’d think they would be Patrick’s first point of contact as a newly arrived missionary.
+Similarly, Muirchú and Tirechan also make no mention of these early Christians when writing about Patrick’s mission.

 This great emphasis on Armagh strongly suggests that the Patrick Story was part of the campaign to have the ecclesiastical capital of Ireland sited in Armagh.
 Both sponsors of Muirchú and Tirechan, Bishop Aedh of Slébte and Ultan of Ardbraccan were active in this campaign.

 In the early Christian period hagiography was the norm.
-They were early propagandists.
-Writers talked up their champion and ascribed all kinds of super-human qualities to them to further their cause – in ‘Patrick’s’ case the creation of Armagh as the ecclesiastical centre for Ireland.
-So legends like ‘Patrick’ were not unusual and were believed without question as an act of faith for many centuries.
+They were early propagandists or ‘spin doctors’.
+Writers talked up their champion and ascribed all kinds of super-human qualities to them to further their cause – in Patrick’s case the creation of Armagh as the ecclesiastical centre for Ireland.
+So legends like Patrick were not unusual and were believed without question as an act of faith for many centuries.

 The first was that the creation of the ecclesiastical centre in Armagh was part of a long campaign to introduce Roman systems of church governance into Ireland such as the role of bishops as opposed to abbots and the use of the Roman system of dating Easter.
 The Patrick Story was central to this campaign.

-We are told ‘Patrick’ was a foreigner who brought Christianity to Ireland – in spite of being cruelly mistreated by them as a slave.
-He destroyed the native belief systems and their pagan religion, imposing some good Christian order with a high degree of unchristian ruthlessness.
-He was made patron saint when many native born saints were more deserving – and more real.
+We are told Patrick was a foreigner who brought Christianity to Ireland – in spite of being cruelly mistreated by them as a slave.
+He destroyed the native belief systems and their pagan religion, imposing some good Christian order with a degree of ruthlessness.
+He was made patron saint when many native born saints were more deserving, such as Columcille, Columbanus, Finnian and Sennan.

 In the same vein, the reason why the Romans never conquered Ireland is fitted into this narrative: the Romans were disinterested, we are told.
 There was nothing in Ireland to make it worth their while.
 Ireland was all bog and bog-trotters.
 This is taught in Irish schools of all denominations to this day.
 Even though four hundred years after the Romans, the Vikings showed great interest in Ireland, but significantly they were unable to conquer the island, being frequently chased back to England where they had little trouble subduing large areas.
 Could it be that the mighty Romans had the same difficulty with Ireland as the Vikings?